ivanovlk/PallyPowerTW/README.md

 ### How to install: Download the zip file and rename to PallyPowerTW or use Turtle WOW Launcher
 ### Hunter pets and Warrors share same class so if you use Greater blessings it will affect both Warriors and Pets ( not a bug )
+### Currently "[Patch FR] Turtle WoW en français + Pack de voix française corrigé pour VoiceOver" is not supported.
+PPTW does not work correctly when this mod is installed

 ## Additional info -> https://github.com/ivanovlk/PallyPowerTW/wiki/PallyPowerTW-Addon-Wiki